Eco-Friendly Pet Toys: Safe, Sustainable Play

 Materials

-• Natural rubber or responsibly-sourced latex
+• Natural rubber or responsibly sourced latex

 • Recycled fabrics/felts; hemp or cotton

-• Compostable/recycled content
+• Compostable or recycled content

 Build quality

-• Reinforced seams; no loose parts
+• Reinforced seams and no loose parts

 • Correct size for your pet

-• Washable designs
+• Washable designs where possible

 What to avoid